 So basically, people simply feel more comfortable with other people who remind them of themselves.
 What’s similar is familiar and we take comfort in that.

 You can make a woman feel comfortable with you by mimicking the style in which she communicates.
+In person you do this with body language, and online you can do it with your messaging style and word choice.

-We call this “mirroring,” and it’s easier than you think.
+It's called “mirroring,” and it’s easier than you think.

 Here’s how to do it: